 Abelina with her attendant.

-Joe with his family.
+Dale and Joe with their family.

 A Family Prevails

 Joe was injured in a diving accident in 2001 at age 28.
 After a stay in rehab, he went into a nursing home.
-His family was not familiar with how to care for a quadriplegic, but when his stepmother Dale visited him and saw his condition, she was determined to bring him home to his native Marin.
+His family was not familiar with how to care for someone with quadriplegia, but when his stepmother Dale visited him and saw his condition, she was determined to bring him home to his native Marin.
 She and his father Steve added an elevator to their hillside home and converted their living room into an accessible, supportive environment for Joe.
 Joe began receiving IHSS and the family learned to navigate the ins and outs of home care.
 Dale has become a champion advocate helping Joe through health complications and working tirelessly through the homecare worker’s unions.
 She doesn't stop there -- she is an avid gardener and contributes abundantly to InSpirit's plant sale.
 Joe now tutors fourth-graders at Bahía Vista School.
 It has been an honor to provide occasional respite support to give his family caregivers a week off to recharge.

 Lending a Hand for a Companion Seat